Chrischuck/react-interview-question/README.md

 1. CSV file starts off as small, but this should scale to 1M+ rows
 2. Performance, try not to lock the browser on this one
-3. UI doesn't have to be pretty, but include cells/rows breaks in the table and a easily visible area to drag and drop the CSV file
+3. UI doesn't have to be pretty, but it shouldn't be ugly
 4. Google and NPM modules are fair game

 ## Instructions